daavelino/pwd-strength/README.md

 // (in bits):
   search_space_entropy = entropy_per_symbol * password_length;
 ```
 and, the entropy per symbol `entropy_per_symbol` is a "constant" that depends only on the number of symbols in a given alphabet.
-So, if a word is composed by using a given alphabet, the maximum entropy it could have is described by the 'search_space_entropy' value.
-The name 'search_space_entropy' was chosen taking into consideration the required effort to randomly search for a given word in a space generated by the given alphabet.
+So, if a word is composed by using a given alphabet, the maximum entropy it could have is described by the `search_space_entropy` value.
+The name `search_space_entropy` was chosen taking into consideration the required effort to randomly search for a given word in a space generated by the given alphabet.

 Although good, calculating the metric this way doesn't take into consideration the lenght of the password.
 For example, if one chooses a password of length 3 and uses 3 different symbols to generate this password, it would be considered _excellent_ by the evaluator, which is not a good idea.
 So it has been introduced the concept of weight based on the length of the password: